Products & services

 The scheme is ending on 31 December 2016.
-But don’t worry, we’ve got a great new offer so that you continue to maximise the savings from your solar energy system.
 The ending of the scheme means that your current feed-in tariff of 20c/kWh or 60c/kWh will reduce to market rates.
 And if you’re on gross metering, you may want to make the switch to net metering so that you continue to maximise the savings from your solar energy system.

 Where can I find more information?